Tom Sims celebrates a goal for Vic Metro in the 2024 Marsh U18 National Championships. Picture: AFL Photos

 >> DRAFT HUB Click here for the latest draft news

-It left the Tigers with three highly touted key forwards from this year's pool in Jonty Faull, Harry Armstrong and Sims, while also bolstering their midfield and snaring a defender in a draft headlined by their No.1 selection Sam Lalor.
+In the biggest influx of top-end junior talent to one club since Greater Western Sydney entered the competition, the Tigers added three key forwards from this year's pool in Jonty Faull, Harry Armstrong and Sims, while also bolstering their midfield and snaring a defender in a draft headlined by their No.1 selection Sam Lalor.

 02:58